Robbin’ season: Why ‘Atlanta’ deserves all the Emmys

 There are a few shows we’re rallying behind with support for the prime time TV awards, but there’s one in particular that we’re still unpacking and utterly obsessed with: S2 of Atlanta.

-The show is a rare beast of comedy, fleshing out rarely explored perspectives with depth, innovation, and nuance.
-Atlanta is always surprising, stupendously funny, and so monumentally well written, we’re already deep diving through another rewatch of the season to really soak up the skills at work in it.
+Atlanta is a rare beast of comedy, fleshing out rarely explored perspectives with depth, innovation, and nuance.
+The show is always surprising, stupendously funny, and so monumentally well written, we’re already deep diving through another rewatch of the season to really soak up the skills at work in it.

 Come September 17, we’re hoping the singular comedy show wins everything owed to it.
 Here’s a breakdown of all the categories the show is nominated in and why it deserves to scoop a trophy in each.